WillEccles/node-server/README.md

 `"useHTTPS":bool`: Whether or not to use HTTPS to connect to the server.
 If this is set you must also set `"sslOptions"` to contain your certificates.

 `"sslOptions":{"string","string"}`: Make sure to set this if you are using SSL (HTTPS).
 The required values are `"key"` and `"cert"`.
 These should be set to the links to your certificates (`"cert"`), and your key (`"key"`).
 If you don't have them, you can use the included scripts `makecert.bat` or `makecert.sh` to generate them.
 These should be used in testing *only*, and for an actual server, you should purchase a proper signed one.
+These scripts require `openssl` to be installed.

 `"requiresAuth":bool`: Whether or not the user must sign into the site.
 These users and passwords are stored in `users.json` in the same directory as `server.js`.
 Passwords are hashed and salted using SHA512, with a 64B salt.
 The file is formatted as such, and should not be modified (see Commands):